zachgerhart/jQuery2/README.md

 Remember, with jQuery the DOM doesn't really do anything.
 It's just there.
 That means all of the heavy lifting happens in jQuery.
 For this, and the next couple of functions, we will need to call the document so that as we create and manipulate html elements, the DOM realizes that they're there.

-Another weird thing is e.preventDefault(); All this is saying is that we are removing the default properties of whatever HTML element we are clicking on.
+Another weird thing is e.preventDefault(); All this is saying is that we are preventing the default action for the event from being triggered.
 If we want an anchor tag so we can click on list items, but we don't want all of the baggage that comes with an anchor tag (like refreshing the page, or trying to take us to a new page) then this line of code will allow us to do that.

 **It's similar to when we use normalize.css to remove default HTML styles.**